Composing Policy Gradients and Prompt Optimization for Language Model Programs: Preliminaries

-Given a structured input \( x \) (e.g., a record with fields such as \texttt{question}), executing \( \Phi(x) \) orchestrates module invocations, transforming inputs and routing outputs between modules.
+Given a structured input \( x \) (for example, a record with fields such as \texttt{question} or \texttt{document\_titles}), executing \( \Phi(x) \) orchestrates module invocations, transforming inputs and routing outputs between modules.
 In other words, \( \Phi(x) \) defines a distribution from which we can sample \( y, \rho \) pairs, where \( y \) is the final output and \( \rho \) is the trajectory of module calls:

 Here, the trajectory \( \rho \) records the sequence of module calls, and each trace \( \zeta_t = \langle M_t, q_t, o_t \rangle \) captures the module identity as well as the module-level inputs and outputs at module invocation \( t \) within the program trajectory.
 The trajectory \( \rho \) logs only the LM-level calls in their execution order and omits any other control logic.
+This trace is the same execution record exposed by DSPy programs for prompt optimization, and we reuse it in this work as the basic data structure to conduct online RL weight updates over unchanged LM programs.

-Each module \( M \in \mathcal{M} \), which may appear zero or more times in a given $\rho$, is parameterized by a prompt template \( \pi_{M} \) and LM weights \( \theta_{M} \).
-During execution at module invocation \( t \), the prompt template \( \pi_{M_t} \) transforms the input \( q_t \) into a materialized prompt: \( q_t \gets \pi_{M_t}(q_t) \).
-This prompt is then passed to an LM parameterized by \( \theta_{M_t} \), which samples an output \( o_t \sim p_{\theta_{M_t}}(\cdot \mid q_t) \), returned to the control flow of $\Phi$ for subsequent steps.\footnote{It is useful to consider how this setup differs from standard multi-turn LM generation settings, where the LM prompt is expanded serially in each turn (\citealt{jin2025searchr1trainingllmsreason}; \citealt{zeng2025reinforcingmultiturnreasoningllm}; \citealt{wang2025ragenunderstandingselfevolutionllm}).
-In arbitrary LM programs, the control flow dictates what context is visible to each module by selecting its inputs, enabling more modular and interpretable execution, but presenting new challenges for learning.}
+Each module \( M \in \mathcal{M} \) is parameterized by a prompt template \( \pi_{M} \) and LM weights \( \theta_{M} \), and may be invoked multiple times.
+For example, in a multi-hop setting, a module used to generate new queries could be invoked once for each hop, leading to multiple invocations of that module within a single trajectory $\rho$.
+During execution at module invocation \( t \), the prompt template \( \pi_{M_t} \) transforms the input \( q_t \) into a materialized prompt, where we use the same symbols for the structured input \( q_t \) and its materialized prompt to simplify the notation:

-This modularity offers several benefits.
-It allows for privacy-preserving delegation, e.g., a module may call a proprietary LM that should not access previous interactions, as in our \papillon{} task, and better context length management, which is particularly important in RAG-style pipelines like \hover{}, where large numbers of retrieved passages may need to be processed independently.
-This is a core reason why multi-step GRPO formulations wouldn't be suitable for LM programs out-of-the-box and motivates us to explore alternative multi-module formulations.
-Throughout this paper, we treat LM policy inputs as being defined strictly at the module-level.
+This prompt is then passed to an LM parameterized by \( \theta_{M_t} \), which samples an output \( o_t \), returned to the control flow of $\Phi$ for subsequent steps: